TheRook/subbrute/README.md

 I used this feature to create subs.txt which contains 31291 subdomains.  subs_small.txt was stolen from fierce2 which contains 1896 subdomains.
 If you find more subdomains to add,  open a bug report and I'll be happy to add them!

+No install required for Windows,  just cd into the 'windows' folder:

+subbrute.exe google.com

 Easy to install:
 You just need http://www.dnspython.org/ and python2.7 or python3.
 This tool should work under any operating system:  bsd, osx, windows, linux...